daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 jupyter notebook
 ```

 That’s it.
-It will then open your default web browser to the Jupyter Notebook dashboard URL running on localhost - on port `8888` by default.
+It will then open your default web browser to the Jupyter Notebook login URL running on localhost - on port `8888` by default.

 Type in your password to login to the dashboard.

-When the notebook opens in your browser, you will see the Notebook Dashboard, which will show a list of the notebooks, files, and subdirectories in the directory where the notebook server was started.
+After you login, you will see the Notebook Dashboard, which will show a list of the notebooks, files, and subdirectories in the directory where the notebook server was started.
 In our case, it is similar to this screenshot below.

 *Note: Yours would not have `LICENSE` and `README.md` files in yours as it wasn't included in the steps above cause it isn't neccessary in setting up Daytona playground.*